metadevpro/cal/cal.md

 CAL goals:

-- API homogeneity
+- API homogeneity: *"predecible syntax for same semantics"*
 - API discoverability
 - Principle of less surprise
 - Convention-based
 - Easy learning curve for API consumers
-- Use of server-side and client-side libraries to automate repetitive task.
+- Enable the use of server-side, client-side libraries, and/or middleware to automate repetitive task.
 - Easy consumption by machines.

+## Non-Goals

+CAL do not expect to be:

+- A new GraphQL or OData standards with single endpoint

 ## Declaration

 An API implementation must expose its CAL compliance with the following mime type:
+Specific CAL recommentations can be listed as CAL1, ...
+CALN in the `X-Cal-Support` header.

 ```
 Accept: application/json, application/vdr.cal.v1+json
+X-Cal-Support: CAL1, CAL2, CAL3, CAL10
 ```

 ## Naming & Conventions